For the past year, I’ve been working on a SaaS product with Andrew Fiebert. He’s the CTO and I’m the CMO.

 I started the interface redesign in Adobe XD, but it didn’t feel right.
 Why not just design and code at the same time?
 That way, Andrew and I could review the design and actually click buttons to see how it functions.

-Plus, this would allow me to compartmentalize all the design pieces into templates.
+This would allow me to compartmentalize all the design pieces into templates.
 Before I go too deep, let’s talk about the big changes.

-The New Header
+The New Dashboard Page

 Our original “Dashboard” design included 3sections: